Shining A Light in The Dark Of Gaza

 Mohammed, Laila’s mother, Laila, Noor and Haneen in a UN school (since destroyed) in Khan Younis

-Last week Laila raised funds for was a three-day summer camp for 30-40 children.
-Previously, she also gathered much needed funds at short notice to buy infant formula when a small amount was allowed through the Israeli blockade.
-She also organised a one-day event for women and their children experiencing domestic violence.
+Last week, Laila organised a three-day summer camp for 30-40 children.
+Previously, she raised funds to buy infant formula when small amounts were allowed through the Israeli blockade, and organised an event for women and children experiencing domestic violence.

 Laila at a Human’s To Be event